About Belgian Malinois

 Food / Diet

 Capable of eating plenty of meat, the Belgian Malinois is a good-sized dog that will need a good-sized diet, at least relative to other dogs.
-Even so, it’s important to keep in mind that the Belgian Malinois is actually relatively small in weight compared to humans and it has a lighter frame that can be a little deceptive, so be sure not to over feed your dog.
+Even so, it’s important to keep in mind that the Belgian Malinois is actually relatively small in weight compared to humans and it has a lighter frame that can be a little deceptive, so be sure not to overfeed your dog.

 The Belgian Malinois is actually far more popular in its home country of Belgium than it is in the U.S.

-Training is very important to this breed.
+Training is important to this breed.
 Proper training, a consistent set of boundaries and discipline, and a master with a good presence of mind will all be important.
 This dog is not like the Golden Retriever, where training and socialization can be quite easy.
 Instead, the Belgian Malinois can be territorial and fearful of strangers if not raised properly, and will become uncooperative if not trained for obedience.

 When trained properly, there are few dogs more loyal and obedient than the Belgian Malinois.
 As long as you can demonstrate authority over this dog, you should be fine.
 If this worries you, another breed might be more appropriate.
+It takes a special type of owner to train this breed.
+Even experienced dog owners may want to consider bringing in a professional trainer and enrolling their Belgian Malinois in obedience school.
+While this is a wonderful dog when properly trained, it takes extra special care to get there.
+So don’t take on this responsibility unless you are prepared for the necessary (and significant) commitment.

 Weighing around 55-65 pounds, this is a larger dog with plenty of power, so be sure to treat it with the respect such a size requires.